Residential Services

 Ascent 121 Residential Services

-Ascent 121 joined forces with Lutheran Child & Family Services (LCFS) in 2014 to launch the Impact Program.
-Using best practices, we provide comprehensive residential services for teen girls with a history of commercial sexual exploitation and/or human trafficking.
+Ascent 121 joined forces with Lutheran Child & Family Services (LCFS) in 2014 to launch the IMPACT Program.
+We provide comprehensive residential services for teen girls with a history of commercial sexual exploitation and/or human trafficking.
 Clinical services are trauma-informed and strengths-based, using best practice service standards.
-Impact is available to girls between the ages of 12 and 18.
+IMPACT is available to girls between the ages of 12 and 18 years old.
+Options are available for gender-diverse youth.

 Both Ascent 121 and LCFS are faith-based agencies committed to providing quality care with adherence to the core practice values and principles outlined by the Department of Child Services, including family centered, culturally competent service.
 The collaborative partnership between LCFS and Ascent 121 allows for the integration of specialized services and provides greater flexibility in meeting the needs of families and children.